-Notices may be served to require offenders to stop illegal activities immediately to give them reasonable time to remedy a breach.
-Any time allowed to put things right will be reasonable, but will take into account the implications of the contravention.
+Notices may be served to require offenders to stop illegal activities immediately and to give them a reasonable time to remedy a breach.
+Any time allowed putting things right will be reasonable within the circumstances, taking into account the implications of the contravention The Council may charge for notices which will be set out in the policy concerned and updated through annual fees and charges process.